phpMv/ubiquity/docs/controller/router.rst

 Route name
 ^^^^^^^^^^
-It is possible to specify the **name** of a road, this name then facilitates access to the associated url. |br|
+It is possible to specify the **name** of a route, this name then facilitates access to the associated url. |br|
 If the **name** attribute is not specified, each route has a default name, based on the pattern **controllerName_methodName**.

 .. code-block:: php